top of page

 Highlighting the pros and cons between strimmers and scythes for those wanting to budget for their grassland management.
 Scythe V Strimmer If you're wondering about the advantages of a scythe over a strimmer then perhaps this page will help you make the right decision for your grass management plans.
 If your work is in conservation, land management, community groups or as a small holder, then it's well worth taking the time to seriously consider which tool will be best for you.
 Scythe V Strimmer Cost Servicing costs Spare parts Fuel Full kit £226 None.
 Can be done in house by trained staff & vols.
 Optional.
 Additions to kit if required.
 None Cost Annual Servicing costs Spare parts Fuel FS 361 PETROL CLEARING SAW £1039 Plus PPE and harness £120 per machine by professional mechanics.
 Approx £30 per cord spool approx £3.50 Per tank full 0.75lt per hour approximately.
 Plus oil and grease Pollution Noise.
 None Environmental.
 None Atmospheric.
 None Noise.
 100 dB(A) 2) Environmental.
 Littering of plastic cord.
 Atmospheric.
 Unregulated emissions.
 Engagement & Safety As an engagement tool within conservation the scythe wins hands down.
 Visitors are naturally drawn to watching a scythe in action.
 Due to it’s silent operation users can engage with visitors while mowing.
 Teams can chat with each other while working.
 The prescribed safe mowing distance between scythers is 3 meters.
 No PPE is required, so awareness of others and wildlife is greatly increased.
 The lack of vibration means no risk of inducing finger or hand related issues.
 The mowers fitness levels are the only limiting factor in scythe mowing.
 As an engagement tool within conservation the strimmer is a repellent.
 Visitors are naturally annoyed by strimmers and will avoid close contact at all costs.
 The noise from strimmers makes it impossible to engage with visitors.
 Strimmer operators can not chat with colleagues.
 The prescribed safe mowing distance between strimmer operators is 15 meters PPE and harnesses are uncomfortable and reduce awareness of others and wildlife.
 Vibration from the machine can induce carpel tunnel syndrome, vibration white finger and Raynauds, reducing the time allowed to safely operate strimmers.

-• About | Wilderness Tamed
+• Contact | Wilderness Tamed

 wilderness tamed gardening, www.wildernesstamed.com, wildlife friendly gardener in Northumberland, conservationist in Durham, garden maintenance in Gateshead, garden design in Newcastle, Installation and maintenance of ponds in Northumberland, wildflower lawn installation in Durham, meadow maintenance in Gateshead, regular garden maintenance in Newcastle, online garden consultation service in England, professional garden design network in the UK, scythe use training for meadow management in Northumberland, conservation group training in Durham, wildlife friendly gardening talks in Gateshead, reptile survey techniques training in Newcastle, amphibian survey techniques training in England, ecology and habitat management training in Northumberland, wildlife garden installation in Durham, garden pond maintenance in Gateshead, meadow lawn maintenance in Newcastle, wilderness tamed garden design, UK garden consultation service, Northumberland garden maintenance, Durham wildlife gardening, Gateshead conservationist services, Newcastle garden pond installation, England wildflower meadow installation, UK garden design network, Northumberland scythe training, Durham conservation group training, Gateshead wildlife garden talks, Newcastle reptile survey training, England amphibian habitat management, wilderness tamed professional gardening, wildlife friendly pond installation, wildflower meadow maintenance, regular garden care in Northumberland, garden consultations in Durham, professional garden designers in Gateshead, scythe meadow management training in Newcastle, conservation group meadow management in England, wildlife gardening talks and training, reptile and amphibian ecology training in Northumberland, habitat management training in Durham, wildlife-friendly garden services in Gateshead, garden pond installation in Newcastle, wildflower lawn creation in England, UK-wide garden design service, Northumberland meadow management training, Durham conservation gardening, Gateshead garden pond care, Newcastle meadow lawn care, England wildlife garden consultation, wilderness tamed pond maintenance, wildflower lawn installation and care, garden design consultations in Northumberland, online garden services in Durham, professional garden maintenance in Gateshead, scythe use for meadow management training, conservation training for groups in Newcastle, talks on wildlife-friendly gardening in England, reptile ecology and survey training, amphibian habitat management techniques, Northumberland garden pond services, Durham wildflower meadow care, Gateshead garden consultation and design, Newcastle wildlife garden maintenance, England scythe training for meadows, UK conservationist garden services, wilderness tamed reptile survey training, amphibian ecology training in Northumberland, habitat management consultation in Durham, wildlife garden maintenance in Gateshead, Newcastle garden design and consultation, England wildlife garden services, Northumberland conservationist garden maintenance, Durham garden pond and meadow care, Gateshead online garden consultations, Newcastle professional garden designers, England training in scythe use, UK wildlife-friendly gardening talks, wilderness tamed garden services, Northumberland pond installation, Durham wildflower meadow installation, Gateshead garden maintenance services, Newcastle wildlife garden installation, England garden design network, UK garden consultation and design, Northumberland scythe use for conservation, Durham wildlife gardening training, Gateshead garden pond maintenance, Newcastle wildflower lawn creation, England conservation garden training, wilderness tamed professional garden services, wildlife-friendly garden installation, wildflower meadow design and care, regular garden services in Northumberland, garden design consultations in Durham, professional garden care in Gateshead, scythe use and meadow management training in Newcastle, conservation group training in England, wildlife gardening and habitat management talks, reptile survey and ecology training, amphibian habitat techniques in Northumberland, habitat management services in Durham, wildlife-friendly garden maintenance in Gateshead, garden pond and wildflower lawn installation in Newcastle, England-wide garden design services, UK garden consultation network, Northumberland meadow management and scythe training, Durham conservationist gardening services, Gateshead garden pond and meadow care, Newcastle wildlife-friendly garden consultations, England professional garden design and maintenance, wilderness tamed conservation training, wildlife pond and meadow installation, online garden consultation services in Northumberland, Durham garden design and maintenance, Gateshead conservationist garden care, Newcastle meadow management training, England-wide wildlife gardening talks and training, Northumberland reptile and amphibian survey training, Durham habitat management consultations, Gateshead wildlife garden installation, Newcastle professional garden design network, England scythe use and meadow management, UK-wide conservation garden services, wilderness tamed reptile ecology training, amphibian habitat management in Northumberland, garden consultation and maintenance in Durham, wildlife-friendly garden services in Gateshead, garden pond and wildflower lawn creation in Newcastle, England conservationist garden design and care, UK wildlife garden consultation services, Northumberland scythe training for individuals and groups, Durham wildlife garden talks and training, Gateshead garden pond services, Newcastle wildflower meadow maintenance, England professional garden consultations, wilderness tamed garden care and design, wildlife-friendly garden installation and maintenance, wildflower meadow services in Northumberland, garden consultations in Durham, professional garden maintenance and design in Gateshead, scythe use for meadow management in Newcastle, conservation group training in England, wildlife gardening and habitat management talks and training, reptile and amphibian survey and ecology training in Northumberland, habitat management and consultation services in Durham, wildlife-friendly garden installation and maintenance in Gateshead, garden pond and wildflower lawn installation in Newcastle, England-wide garden design and consultation services, UK professional garden care and maintenance network, wildlife-friendly garden consultation in Northumberland, wildlife conservation services in Durham, garden pond installation in Gateshead, wildflower meadow creation in Newcastle, habitat management in England, professional garden design in Northumberland, bespoke garden maintenance in Durham, wildlife-friendly garden services in Gateshead, garden pond and meadow care in Newcastle, Northumberland conservation garden consultations, Durham wildlife gardening techniques, Gateshead garden pond cleaning, Newcastle wildflower lawn maintenance, England garden design network, Northumberland wildlife habitat management, Durham professional garden maintenance, Gateshead scythe use training, Newcastle conservation group services, England wildlife-friendly garden talks, Northumberland reptile survey techniques, Durham amphibian habitat management, Gateshead garden consultation services, Newcastle wildlife garden installation, England-wide garden design services, Northumberland meadow maintenance training, Durham conservation garden training, Gateshead online garden consultations, Newcastle wildlife-friendly gardening, England garden design consultations, UK wildlife garden services, Northumberland garden pond care, Durham wildflower meadow design, Gateshead professional garden services, Newcastle habitat management consultations, England wildlife gardening training, Northumberland scythe use for meadows, Durham conservation group training, Gateshead garden pond installation, Newcastle wildflower lawn creation, England conservation gardening techniques, UK garden design and maintenance, Northumberland wildlife habitat creation, Durham professional garden design, Gateshead online garden services, Newcastle meadow management training, England-wide conservation garden services, Northumberland reptile and amphibian survey, Durham habitat management and consultation, Gateshead wildlife garden maintenance, Newcastle garden pond services, England professional garden consultations, UK wildlife gardening techniques, Northumberland conservationist garden care, Durham wildflower lawn maintenance, Gateshead scythe use for conservation, Newcastle wildlife garden design, England garden consultation services, Northumberland habitat management training, Durham professional garden maintenance, Gateshead garden pond care, Newcastle wildflower meadow installation, England-wide wildlife gardening talks, Northumberland reptile habitat management, Durham garden pond installation, Gateshead conservation garden services, Newcastle professional garden design, England wildlife-friendly garden techniques, UK conservationist garden training, Northumberland scythe use for individuals, Durham wildlife habitat creation, Gateshead garden pond cleaning services, Newcastle wildflower lawn creation, England conservation group training, Northumberland garden design and maintenance, Durham wildlife garden installation, Gateshead professional garden consultations, Newcastle habitat management training, England garden pond and wildflower lawn services, UK conservation gardening techniques, Northumberland professional garden maintenance, Durham garden pond and meadow care, Gateshead scythe use training for conservation, Newcastle wildlife garden care, England wildlife-friendly garden services, Northumberland habitat management consultations, Durham professional garden design services, Gateshead garden pond installation and maintenance, Newcastle wildflower meadow management, England conservationist garden techniques, UK wildlife garden consultations, Northumberland reptile survey training, Durham garden pond and wildflower lawn care, Gateshead professional garden design, Newcastle habitat management and consultation, England garden pond services, Northumberland wildlife gardening training, Durham conservation garden maintenance, Gateshead online garden consultations, Newcastle wildflower lawn care, England conservationist garden care, Northumberland garden pond cleaning, Durham wildlife habitat management training, Gateshead scythe use for meadow management, Newcastle wildlife garden maintenance, England-wide conservation group training, Northumberland habitat management services, Durham professional garden maintenance, Gateshead wildlife-friendly garden talks, Newcastle garden pond installation, England garden design network, Northumberland wildlife garden installation, Durham wildflower meadow creation, Gateshead garden pond services, Newcastle professional garden consultations, England conservation gardening techniques, UK wildlife habitat management, Northumberland reptile and amphibian survey training, Durham garden pond and wildflower lawn installation, Gateshead professional garden services, Newcastle habitat management consultations, England wildlife garden training, Northumberland conservation garden design, Durham garden pond care, Gateshead online garden services, Newcastle wildflower lawn maintenance, England wildlife-friendly garden techniques, Northumberland scythe use training for individuals, Durham garden pond cleaning services, Gateshead conservation group training, Newcastle wildlife garden care, England garden consultation services, Northumberland professional garden maintenance, Durham wildflower meadow maintenance, Gateshead scythe use for conservation, Newcastle wildlife garden installation, England wildlife habitat creation, UK professional garden design, Northumberland habitat management consultations, Durham garden pond and meadow care, Gateshead professional garden design services, Newcastle wildlife gardening techniques, England conservationist garden training, Northumberland garden pond installation, Durham wildlife-friendly garden services, Gateshead habitat management training, Newcastle wildflower lawn creation, England-wide wildlife garden talks, Northumberland conservation group services, Durham garden pond and wildflower lawn services, Gateshead professional garden consultations, Newcastle habitat management and consultation, England conservationist garden maintenance, UK wildlife garden services, Northumberland reptile survey techniques, Durham garden pond installation and maintenance, Gateshead professional garden design services, Newcastle wildflower meadow installation, England conservation gardening techniques, Northumberland garden pond and meadow care, Durham wildlife garden installation, Gateshead professional garden maintenance, Newcastle habitat management services, England-wide conservation garden training, Northumberland garden pond cleaning services, Durham wildlife-friendly garden training, Gateshead scythe use for meadow management, Newcastle wildlife garden care, England garden consultation services, Northumberland habitat management training, Durham professional garden consultations, Gateshead garden pond installation and maintenance, Newcastle wildflower meadow management, England conservationist garden techniques, UK wildlife garden consultations, Northumberland reptile survey and habitat management, Durham garden pond and wildflower lawn care, Gateshead professional garden design, Newcastle habitat management consultations, England garden pond services, Northumberland wildlife gardening training, Durham conservation garden maintenance, Gateshead online garden consultations, Newcastle wildflower lawn care, England conservationist garden care, Northumberland garden pond cleaning services, Durham wildlife habitat management training, Gateshead scythe use for meadow management, Newcastle wildlife garden maintenance, England conservation group training, Northumberland habitat management services, Durham professional garden maintenance, Gateshead wildlife-friendly garden talks, Newcastle garden pond installation, England garden design network, Northumberland wildlife garden installation, Durham wildflower meadow creation, Gateshead garden pond services, Newcastle professional garden consultations, England conservation gardening techniques, UK wildlife habitat management, Northumberland reptile and amphibian survey training, Durham garden pond and wildflower lawn installation, Gateshead professional garden services, Newcastle habitat management consultations, England wildlife garden training,